Lytzeer/hangman-classic/readme.md

 ![Golang](https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Go_Logo_Blue.svg/768px-Go_Logo_Blue.svg.png?20191207190041)

-Two mod games hard or normal
+Two gamemodes, hard or normal

 </br>

 <!-- GETTING STARTED -->
 ## Getting Started

-Here we have created a golang version of the famous hangman game you have 10 attempts to find a word, some letters will be revealed at the start, the objective is to find them all in order to win the game.
+Here we have created a golang version of the famous hangman game.
+You have 10 attempts to find a word, some letters will be revealed at the start, the objective is to find them all in order to win the game.

 ### Features available

 <ul>
   <li>Save the game in a file and restart after</li>
-  <li>Hard mod or normal mod (with more difficulties).</li>
+  <li>Hard mode or normal mode (with more difficulties).</li>
   <li>Ascii Art (welcome, bim, or oh snap).</li>
 </ul>

 ### Prerequisites

-You need to have installed go langage before
+You need to have the go language installed beforehand

 [Golang](https://go.dev/dl/)

 ### Installation

-_For use the project you should clone the repo._
+_To use the project you should clone the repo._

 Clone the repo
    ```sh